 - Ensure that your child brings their book bag into school every day.

-- Read regularly with your child.
-10 minutes a day makes a huge difference.
+- Read every day with your child; 10 minutes a day makes a huge difference.
 Even if your child reads independently it is important that you listen to them read and check that their chosen book is suitable and that they understand what they are reading.

 - Ask your child questions about the text they have read to check that they understand what they are reading.
-You can use the bookmark to help you with this.
-Ask your class teacher for one of these if you don’t have one.
+Don’t overdo this as most important is enjoying the book.

 - Read to your child at bedtime.
 This is a good opportunity for children to listen to a range of stories and explore a variety of different genre.